jimmelman/markdown-cv/index.md

 `1994.01 ~ 1997.12`
 __South African Department of Correctional Services, Multiple locations, ZA__

-Served for 4 years after finishing school
+Served for 4 years after finishing school.

 Deployed to help at the Groenpunt facility in Vereeniging during South Africa's first free general elections (26-29 April, 1994).
 This remains a career highlight.